Discover Egypt and the Nile ValleyItinerary

 After lunch, return to the hotel for free time to have a beverage on the terrace or stroll the tranquil gardens.

 Tonight, explore the majestic Luxor Temple and enjoy its illuminated beauty.
-The impressive temple, around 850 feet long and about 213 feet across from the front, is located in the center of the city and was buried for centuries before its full excavation was completed in 1960.
+The impressive temple is located in the center of the city and was buried for centuries before its full excavation was completed in 1960.
 Enjoy the special opportunity to admire this structure by night, when dramatic lighting enhances its intricacies.

 This evening dinner is at leisure.
-Choose from tempting dining options, including the two restaurants of the Winter Palace, or savor a unique barbecue dinner outside in the gardens that features a buffet and scrumptious meat kebabs served at your table.
+Choose from tempting dining options, including the two restaurants of the Winter Palace, or savor a unique barbecue dinner in the gardens featuring a buffet and scrumptious meat kebabs served at your table.

 Overnight: Sofitel Winter Palace Luxor (B,L)